Robert I of Boves

-Robert I (died 19 July 1191) was the lord of Boves from 1132 or 1133 until his death and the count of Amiens from 1146 until 1184.
+Robert I (born 1120 – died 19 July 1191) was the lord of Boves from 1132 or 1133 until his death and the count of Amiens from 1146 until 1184.

 Robert was the second son of Thomas, Lord of Coucy, and his third wife, Melisende of Crécy.
 On Thomas's death, his lands were divided between his sons, with Enguerrand taking Coucy and Robert Boves.
 At his accession in 1132 or 1133, Robert was a minor.
 He held Boves in fief from the bishop of Amiens and the abbot of Corbie.
 He was present in 1138 when his elder brother came of age and made a ceremonial donation to Prémontré Abbey.
 According to the anonymous History of the Tyrants of Sicily, he was a maternal uncle of Everard, the count of Squillace in Calabria.
 In 1146, Robert married Beatrice of Saint-Pol, with whom he had four sons and a daughter: